wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 2.0.1 =
+- (06 Feb 2010) - Fix Invalid Input error when the word "donkey" is in the input string.
+- Added Polish (pl_PL) - Translated by [Pawel Mezyk]
+- Fixed Greek language file name.

 = 2.0 =
 - (26 Jan 2010) - Added required field indicators (can be disabled in settings if you do not like them).